esturcke/vid-pipeline/README.md

 `[year]/[month]-[day] [place], [place]...`

-It was inspired by [Elodie](https://github.com/jmathai/elodie), but not neirly as capable.
+After this it’s ready to be synced with something like Google Photos.
+The script was inspired by [Elodie](https://github.com/jmathai/elodie), but not nearly as capable.